 [ aws . elementalinference ]

 Associates a resource with the feed.
-The resource provides the input that Elemental Inference needs needs in order to perform an Elemental Inference feature, such as cropping video.
+The resource provides the input that Elemental Inference needs in order to perform an Elemental Inference feature, such as cropping video.
 You always provide the resource by associating it with a feed.
 You can associate only one resource with each feed.
+With an association, a specific source media is claiming ownership of the feed.

 See also: AWS API Documentation